-There are numerous retinoids available, all of which are derivatives of vitamin A. The two most commonly used retinoids for acne are tretinoin (a topical retinoid that’s sold as “Retin-A”) and isotretinoin (an oral retinoid that’s sold as “Accutane”).
+There are numerous retinoids available, all of which are derivatives of vitamin A. The two most commonly used retinoids for acne are tretinoin (a topical retinoid that’s sold as “Retin-A”) and isotretinoin.

 In short, tretinoin isn’t just effective anecdotally -- it’s also backed by science.
 Although tretinoin has some side effects, it’s well tolerated by the vast majority of people that use it for acne, with a good safety record and few interactions.

-Tretinoin cream comes in a variety of strengths, making it easy to adjust your dosage to target your acne.
-It’s one of three main active ingredients in Hers Acne, alongside other acne-fighting substances such as clindamycin and niacinamide.
+Tretinoin acne cream comes in a variety of strengths, making it easy to adjust your dosage to target your acne.
+It’s one of three main active ingredients in our acne cream, alongside other acne-fighting substances such as clindamycin and niacinamide.